pjanec/dirigent/README.md

 - `RestartOnCrash 0|1` - whether to automatically restart the app after crash

-- `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running
+- `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running.
+The adoption occurs when the app is about to be started or killed (i.e. not when the plan is not running). *WARNING: Should not be used with for apps that may run in multiple instances on the same computer!*

 - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.